Afr Am - Bio

 American Slave Narratives

-During the 1930's, former slaves were interviewed and their autobiographies were recorded.
+During the 1930s, formerly enslaved people were interviewed, and their autobiographies were recorded.
 Life during and after slavery is discussed.

 Black Americans in Congress